DBailey0629/DBailey0629.github.io/s2gdPrivacyPolicy.md

 # Privacy Policy for Save to Google Drive<br>
 This Privacy Policy describes how Save to Google Drive (the "Add-on"), a Google Workspace Add-on for Gmail, collects, uses, and protects your information when you use the Add-on.
 We are committed to protecting your privacy and handling your data responsibly.
+This Add-on was created by Daniel Bailey and is not a product of Google or its parent company.

 ## Information We Collect: